Apophenic/iTunes-Skins-Windows/README.md

 ### About iTunes.dll
 ----------------
+_Note: As of iTunes 12.2, "iTunes.dll" is now "iTunesResources.dll"_

 iTunes\iTunes.Resources\iTunes.dll is a custom assembly file created by Apple for use in iTunes.
 It's a resource-only .dll file, meaning it contains primarily resources such as images as opposed to actual code.
 We're interested in the RCData, which is a collection of raw _.png_ files that are used for iTunes' user interface.
 Each file has a unique